-We are living in a time where weed is one of the most popular and affordable drugs on the market.
+We are living in a time where marijuana use, for both recreational and medicinal purposes, is becoming more widespread.
 Today, most people consider marijuana to be a safe substance.
 Some use it recreationally to alter moods or to enhance a social experience.
 Others use marijuana for medicinal reasons.
 Some people even use marijuana for long-term pain management.

-Nowadays, people use weed to treat various conditions and symptoms, such as pain and nausea.
-There is also a growing acceptance of recreational products that are made from marijuana.
+Nowadays, people use medicinal marijuana to alleviate the symptoms of a variety of different conditions.
 An increasing number of people are open to the role that cannabis could play in their lives.

-While there is less secrecy around cannabis use, this doesn’t mean that it is entirely safe.
+Now while marijuana use is more common, this doesn’t mean that it is entirely safe.
 This is particularly true for heavy users.
 Scientists aren’t exactly sure how long-term cannabis use affects the body.
-However, there are a few studies that suggest it may cause several health problems over time.
+However, there are a few studies that suggest it may cause several health issues over time.

-In this article, we analyze these studies and what they might mean if you’re a chronic marijuana user.
+In this article, we analyze these studies and what they might mean for a chronic marijuana user.